nolanw/HTMLReader/README.md

 ## Does it work?

 HTMLReader continually runs [html5lib][html5lib-tests]'s tokenization and tree construction tests, ignoring the tests for `<template>` (which HTMLReader does not implement).
+Note that you need to check out the `Tests/html5lib` Git submodule in order to actually run these tests.

 HTMLReader is continually tested on iOS versions 7.0, 7.1, and 8.1, as well as OS X versions 10.9 and 10.10.
 It should work on down to iOS 5 and OS X 10.7 but no automated testing is done.